oftc/oftc-web/ChannelModes.md

 #### Exemption from +R

-To allow a client to join a +R room from which they would otherwise be blocked, use +I instead of +e.
+To allow a client to join a +R channel from which they would otherwise be blocked, use +I instead of +e.

 Both work, but using +e for this purpose is to be considered deprecated.